 Our vision as a preeminent academic health center is to optimize our collective expertise to improve patient care, education, discovery and the health of the community.
 Our success is predicated on research-based, multidisciplinary, cross-college programs.
 The colleges teach the full continuum of higher education from undergraduates to professional students to advanced post-doctoral students.

 The HSC is also a world leader in interdisciplinary research, generating 52 percent of UF’s total research awards.
-Five major health-related research centers and institutes are designed to create synergies and collaborative research opportunities.
+Seven major health-related research centers and institutes are designed to create synergies and collaborative research opportunities.
 Research activities at the HSC reflect a depth of purpose by focusing on the translational nature of biomedical research, following the continuum from fundamental research to clinical research to patient care.

 The Office of the Senior Vice President for Health Affairs includes several administrative units that provide leadership and support to all HSC colleges, centers and institutes.
 Among these are Academic and Administrative Affairs, Finance and Planning, HSC Libraries, Information Services & Technology and the Student Health Care Center.
 The HSC includes two primary campuses in Gainesville and Jacksonville as well as numerous educational, clinical and research affiliates across the state.